 Learning Process Design Elements for Adult Learners (Figure 4)

-Training and development need to evaluate their programs to make sure their learners are engaged, empowered and be responsible for their own self-development.
+Training and development need to evaluate their programs to make sure their learners are engaged, empowered, and responsible for their self-development.

 Going back to Malcolm Knowles’ adult learning theory you can create training experiences that will enhance the learning of participants.
 When adults participate in a positive learning experience that follows the assumptions and principles of andragogy, they are more likely to be more engaged, retain what they have learned, and apply it in the workplace.

 If you’re looking for more expert advice and how-to content on adult education, andragogy, and fostering employee engagement with your courses and training programs, here’s what our eLearning experts have put together for you:

 - eBook: Attract Star Talent (And Keep Them!): Learning Paths for Employee Retention

 - eBook: The All-Important E’s of eLearning: Engagement & Effectiveness